NicoVIII/Andromeda-for-GOG/README.md

 TBD

 For some reason the used build of Avalonia makes problems with Omnisharp.
 To make code completion work again, you have to comment out the first "UsingTask"-Element in `AvaloniaBuildTasks.targets` in NuGet-Download.
 For me this is located at `~/.nuget/packages/avalonia/[version]/build/AvaloniaBuildTasks.targets`.
-You have to reverse the change to publish Andromeda as self-contained version (e.g. AppImage via publish script).

 ### Building
 You need .NET Core 2.2 to build Andromeda.